lorilew/python-101/object-oriented-programming.md

 Classes are used to describe user-defined data structures.
 For example an _Book()_ class may have the attributes _title_, _price_ and methods _set_price()_.

 When you create and use a object this is called an _instance_ of the class.
-An object of a class is a copy of a class with concrete values.
-An object can be used to store data and can be passed between functions.
-You can create multiple instances of a class and they will be independent from each other.

 Primitive data structures such as numbers, strings and lists are objects too.

 Example